Holiday Storage & Cleanup: Tips for Storing Holiday Cheer 'Til Next Year

-Get the right containers to keep all of your precious décor safe throughout the year.
-Sturdy totes, bags and boxes will protect your artificial Christmas tree, strands of lights and that family-favorite waving Santa when it's time to be put away come January.
+Get the right containers to keep all of your precious décor safe while stored.
+Sturdy totes, bags and boxes will protect your artificial Christmas tree, strands of lights and that family-favorite waving Santa when it's time to be stashed come January.

 Light it Up With Labels

 Over the years, you might find that your decoration collection has grown quite a bit.
 Keep yourself organized by labeling all of your bags and boxes with what's inside, so you know just what to pull out when decorating in the future.
-Go a step further and label the parts of your Christmas tree, and save loads of time and energy during its annual assembly.
+Go a step further and label each part of your Christmas tree, to save loads of time and energy during its annual assembly.

 shop all label makers